drangovski/drangovski/README.md

       Looking for collaboration on any data-related projects.
       Get in touch through bojandrango|at|gmail|dot|com.

-      # Also, check my other GitHub profile - @ognard
+      # Also, check my other GitHub profile - @bojandrango

     + ------------------------------------------------------- +